 Gather Spend Data

-Gather all relevant information about each application to be optimized.
+When thinking about how to optimize your SaaS stack, gather all relevant information about each application to be optimized.
 It’s important first to understand all current cost and spending information – otherwise, it will be challenging to ascertain savings or cost reductions created by optimization efforts.

 A good source of truth for large-scale applications is the original purchase agreement or contract.
 Here, information regarding attributes such as license quantity, features, products, and planned spend outlined at the time of purchase can be found.
 Any documents outlining updates to the purchase agreement, such as the acquisition of additional licenses, features, or services, should also be sought out.